kaiyungtan/challenge-flask-api/README.md

 ### Objectives

-* Create a flask app
+* Create a flask app - DONE
-* Add a route that show hello world
+* Add a route that show hello world - DONE
-* Add a route with GET method
+* Add a route with GET method - DONE
-* Add a route with POST method
+* Add a route with POST method - DONE
-* Get data from a GET request, transorm it and return it
+* Get data from a GET request, transorm it and return it - DONE
-* Get data from a POST request, transorm it and return it
+* Get data from a POST request, transorm it and return it - DONE
-* Deploy your API on Heroku
+* Deploy your API on Heroku - DONE

 ### Steps